 Telemetry Technician Certification and Training Information

 Students enrolled in the certification course participate in both classroom studies as well as hands-on lab practice.
-Classes focus on relevant topics such as:
+Other than electrocardiography medical terminology, classes focus on relevant topics such as:

 - Patient safety training